matthewvannicola/premortem-ai/README.md

 ---

 ### **Data & Reporting**

 - Google Sheets as structured intake layer
 - Data normalization & validation pipelines
 - Severity scoring & probability modeling
 - Automated PDF and Google Docs generation
 - Notion for reporting, audit l

 ---

-## How It Works

-PreMortem AI transforms a raw project description into structured intelligence through an LLM-driven, multi-stage automation pipeline.
-Each stage is fully deterministic, auditable, and orchestrated through Pipedream.

----

-### **1. Intake & Validation**
-- Project descriptions entered in Google Sheets
-- Change event triggers the workflow
-- Input is normalized, cleaned, and validated against expected fields
-- Metadata (owner, project type, dates, etc.) is attached

----

-### **2. Multi-Pass LLM Analysis**
-- GPT-5.1 performs first-pass risk discovery
-- GPT-4.1 executes fallback inference for partial or malformed outputs
-- JSON schema validation enforces deterministic formatting
-- A second LLM pass enriches, merges, and re-scores the draft results
-- Outputs are structured into machine-readable arrays

----

-### **3. Scoring & Severity Modeling**
-- Each risk is assigned:
-  - **Probability** (Low / Medium / High)
-  - **Impact** (Low / Medium / High)
-  - **Severity** (numeric ranking for prioritization)
-- Team-based consensus scoring is optionally supported
-- Results feed into summary generation (top risks, clustering, recommendations)

----

-### **4. Reporting & Documentation**
-- A Google Docs template is automatically populated with:
-  - Executive summary
-  - Top risk themes
-  - Full structured risk table
-  - Recommended mitigation actions
-- PDFs are generated for stakeholder-ready distribution
-- Outputs are logged into Notion with timestamps, inputs, and scoring metadata

----

-### **5. Audit Trail & Logging**
-- Each run is versioned and timestamped
-- Input, intermediate JSON, and final outputs are stored
-- Errors route to a recovery workflow with controlled retries
-- All LLM messages and transformations are preserved for transparency

----